 In the year 2012 alone, over a million drivers got arrested for driving under the influence of either narcotics or alcohol, a rate of 1 arrest for every 165 licensed drivers across the country.
 A DUI arrest is quite a stressful experience.
 However, it’s crucial to keep your composure enough to deal with the circumstances as best you can.
 One effective way of making the best of the situation is by hiring the right DUI lawyer.
-Keep reading to learn ten tips for hiring the best DUI lawyer.
+Keep reading to learn ten tips for hiring the best DUI lawyer in 2020.

 1. Be Honest With Yourself About Your Circumstances